shadowmarkets/shadowtime/readme.txt

 		However, note that some funds will disappear (around 0.1-0.2 ETH per transaction since they are gas fees)

-1. python .\deployment.py
+1. python3 deployment.py
 	this script compiles the smart contract + it deployis it on-chain + it resets the various datasets that will be used. you will be asked for:
 		public key
 		private key in hexdecimal form (means that you need to add 0x infornt of private key) Click on the KEY icon next to a Ganache account to get public and private keys

-2.Once the contract is deployed:   python .\gui.py
+2.Once the contract is deployed: python3 gui.py

 	This start the gui.